-Try to find out what prompts your substance use.
+Try to find out what prompts your compulsive behavior or substance use.

-Maybe you reach for that drink only when you’re with certain friends or at a specific restaurant or bar.
-Perhaps you crave that substance only when you’re bored or stressed.
+Maybe you reach for a drink only when you’re with particular friends or at a specific restaurant or bar.
+Perhaps you crave the excitement of gambling only when you’re bored or stressed.

-Preventing recurrence of use by being aware of the places, people, or emotions that cause you to reach for that substance can be an important part of your recovery.
+Preventing recurrence of use or behaviors by being aware of the places, people, or emotions that act as triggers could be an essential part of your recovery.

-Prolonged use of substances can change the brain’s function and structure.
-It can affect parts of the brain responsible for:
+Prolonged use of substances could change the brain’s function and structure.
+It could affect parts of the brain responsible for:

 - behavior control

-Once you’ve identified what causes or prompts your substance use, consider developing a plan to manage them and practice avoiding them.
+Once you’ve identified the causes or prompts of your substance use or compulsive behavior, consider developing a plan to manage them and practice avoidance.

-If you think you might have substance use disorder, consider reaching out to a trusted healthcare professional for an evaluation and to discuss your options.
+If you think you might have an addiction or substance use disorder, consider reaching out to a trusted healthcare professional for an evaluation and to discuss your options.

-They may be able to refer you to a mental health professional or treatment program that best fits you.
-Treatment might include a variety of options, including:
+They might be able to refer you to a mental health professional or treatment program that best fits you.
+Treatment might include various options, including:

-There’s not a one-size-fits-all treatment for substance use disorder.
+There’s no one-size-fits-all treatment for addiction.
 Every person is different, and what works for one person might not work for another.

-A mental health professional who specializes in substance use disorder will be able to tailor a treatment plan that is best for you and your needs.
+A mental health professional who specializes in substance-related and addictive disorders can tailor a treatment plan that’s best suited to your needs.

-Here are some resources that may be able to help:
+Here are some resources that might be able to help:

 - SAMSHA.
 The Substance Abuse and Mental Health Services Administration has a national helpline (1-800-662-4357) that’s free, confidential, and available 24/7.
 They may be able to point you in the right direction for help and support near you or online.